physicsturtle/physicsturtle_old/math/calculus-III/index.md

 This is a course on calculus, *not analysis*, and will be treated as such.
 The idea is for everybody to understand how to compute important quantities and objects in multivariable calculus, and to understand the concepts without proof and be able to interpret things geometrically.

+Often, after a student takes his/her vector calculus course, the student is unable to do the computations necessary for a course in, for example, electromagnetism or quantum mechanics.
+We aim to have examples and exercises here that will allow the student to perform such calculations.

 <a class="page-link" href="/math/calculus-III/introduction">Introduction - What is Multivariable Calculus? </a>

 <a class="page-link" href="/math/calculus-III/prerequisites"> Prerequisites</a>